Guestbook

 By Tammy L. Hensel

 Even today I find there are many Christians who know very little about Patrick or what he really did to deserve the honor of a special day.
-So I want to share with you an astounding quote I read in The Story of the Irish Race by Seumas MacManus (Copyright 1921 Fourth edition published by Konecky & Konecky.
-I found this book on the bargain book table at a local book store and being a history buff just couldn’t resist it.)
+I want to share with you an astounding quote I read in The Story of the Irish Race by Seumas MacManus (Copyright 1921 Fourth edition published by Konecky & Konecky.
+I found this book on the bargain book table at a local book store.
+As a history buff just couldn’t resist it.)

 “The coming of Patrick to Ireland marks the greatest of Irish epochs.
 Of all most momentous happenings in Irish history, this seemingly simple one had the most extraordinary, most far-reaching effect.
 It changed the face of the nation, and utterly changed the nation’s destiny.
 The coming of Patrick may be said to have had sublime effect not on Ireland alone, but upon the world.
 It was a world event.” (p.
 109)